-- 4.1 The Act requires an applicant for a pavement licence to - a) On the day the application is made, fix a notice of the application to the premises so that the notice is readily visible to, and can be read easily by, members of the public who are not on the premises, and - b) Ensure that the notice remains in place until the end of the public consultation period which means the period of 14 days beginning with the day after that on which the application is made. - 4.2 A template notice for use by applicants can be found at Annex A of this policy. - 4.3 Before determining an application, the Council will consult the following bodies: - Worcestershire County Council (the highway authority). - West Mercia Police. - Hereford and Worcester Fire and Rescue Service. - Environmental Health Officers at Worcestershire Regulatory Services. - Economic Development Officers / Town Centre Managers. - The Business Improvement District (BID) if there is one. - The relevant Ward Member(s) for the District Council. - 4.4 Details of applications received and the relevant public consultation periods for each application will also be published at:
+- 4.1 The Act requires an applicant for a pavement licence to - (a) On the day the application is made, fix a notice of the application to the premises so that the notice is readily visible to, and can be read easily by, members of the public who are not on the premises, - (b) Ensure that the notice remains in place until the end of the public consultation period which means the period of 14 days beginning with the day after that on which the application is made. - 4.2 A template notice for use by applicants can be found at Annex A of this policy. - 4.3 Before determining an application, the Council will consult the following bodies: - Worcestershire County Council (the highway authority) - West Mercia Police - Hereford and Worcester Fire and Rescue Service - Environmental Health Officers at Worcestershire Regulatory Services - City Centre Team - Business Improvement District (BID) - The relevant Ward Member(s) for the District Council - 4.4 Details of applications received and the relevant public consultation periods for each application will also be published at: